Kryptic2020/darknet/README.md

 Tasks such as ERD, Wireframe, user stories, Sitemap, Features, pages, styling, API’s, issues were tracked using Trello cards.
 This technique gives me total control of tasks in a such way that I could push back to doing some completed tasks due to changes on the scope of the project, so moving cards helped a lot during unexpected upgrading and downgrading of the project.

 I also combined some of the cards with branching technique on git where a new branch was created for each new card feature and merged to the main file after accomplished the task, making it easy to revert back to a prior version if needed as easy as to move a card from “done” to “to do” or “doing” stage.
+### Darknet Trello board cards can be found here: https://trello.com/b/7DX2EpTe/marketplace

-Below I illustrate all I have mentioned above:
+### Below I illustrate all I have mentioned above:

 ![T1](./app/assets/images/TrelloStripe.png)
 ![T2](./app/assets/images/TrelloSearch.png)
 ![T3](./app/assets/images/TrelloFinished.png)